 For the organized mom in your life, give her a label maker!
 Here are two options that make fun gifts, and both are easy to use and include a variety of fonts, text, and symbols.

-- Brother P-touch Cube Plus or the Phomemo D30 Label Maker come highly rated.
+- Brother P-touch Cube Plus or the Phomemo D30 Label Maker comes highly rated.

 - Cricut Joy Home Labeling Starter Kit if you want to get fancy.

 3. Pamper me:

 At Christmas a few years ago, I hosted a “My Favorite Things” party.
 And we had so much fun sharing our favorites that I carried over the idea of gifting my favorites for all sorts of gift-giving occasions.
 Below are some of the beauty items I like to give as gifts:

 These are fun to give and receive.
 They can range in price from super inexpensive to pricey.
 However, my all-time favorite — the Laneige line — is only $25 and lasts a long time.
 I used to never buy masks, but with the improvements many have made to the process of masking, now I keep them stocked.
 And for a beauty basket, I think they are unique gifts and fillers.
 Personal favorites include:

-- FaceTory Sheet Masks – collection of masks so your mom can try a variety.
+- FaceTory Sheet Masks – a collection of masks so your mom can try a variety.

 - Laneige Water Sleeping Mask and the Laneige Lip Mask – Both of these are my favorites!
 Marian and I both use these products every night, and we’ve both given them as gifts to family and friends!
 I think they are well-priced, and they last a long time, even with daily use.
 Amazon typically has them priced a bit better, but if you want to see and smell them (there are some options), then head on over to Sephora!